pingcap/docs-dm/en/faq.md

 ## How to add tables to the existing data migration tasks?

-If you need to add tables to a data migration task that is running, you can address it in the following ways according to the stage of the ask.
+If you need to add tables to a data migration task that is running, you can address it in the following ways according to the stage of the task.

 > **Note:**
 >